Incentive Compensation Design in Retail

 What does make sense, though is aligning retail employee behavior with the customer perspective.
 Specifically, customer experience is broken down into three categories: effectiveness, ease, and emotion, where sales associates must be able to make a personal connection with the customer in order to be successful.
 As Terry Lundgren, former CEO of Macy’s, said during a roundtable discussion, the top sales reps are successful because they become friends with clients.

-Tailor schemes to the organization’s situation and circumstances
+Tailor plans to the organization's situation and circumstances

 Next, programs should be tailored to each organization’s situation.
 For example, some retailers pay their selling staff an hourly rate plus commission.
 Others pay just an hourly rate.
 With the increasing minimum wages in the US and increasing living wages in the UK and Europe, we may see a shift to lower commission rates or elimination of commission programs altogether.

 On the other hand, with the increasing popularity of BOPIS, or “buy online pickup in store,” (50% of consumers expect to buy online and be able to pick up their goods in the store), retailers may decide to maintain their commission plans.

 One thing is clear: flexibility is critical in designing incentive compensation programs.

 Solidify the incentive calculation framework and process

 And speaking of flexibility to rapidly react and adapt, retailers should consider how they calculate their incentives.